mixxxdj/manual/source/chapters/advanced_topics.rst

 .. mixxx:control:: [ChannelN],PeakIndicator
+                   [PreviewDeckN],PeakIndicator
+                   [SamplerN],PeakIndicator

    Indicates when the signal is clipping (too loud for the hardware and is being distorted)

    :range: binary
    :feedback: Clip light

+.. mixxx:control:: [ChannelN],PeakIndicatorL
+                   [PreviewDeckN],PeakIndicatorL
+                   [SamplerN],PeakIndicatorL

+   Indicates when the signal is clipping (too loud for the hardware and is being distorted) for the left channel

+   :range: binary
+   :feedback: Clip light (left)

+   .. versionadded:: v2.0.0

+.. mixxx:control:: [ChannelN],PeakIndicatorR
+                   [PreviewDeckN],PeakIndicatorR
+                   [SamplerN],PeakIndicatorR

+   Indicates when the signal is clipping (too loud for the hardware and is being distorted) for the right channel

+   :range: binary
+   :feedback: Clip light (right)

+   .. versionadded:: v2.0.0

 .. mixxx:control:: [ChannelN],pfl
+                   [PreviewDeckN],pfl
+                   [SamplerN],pfl

    Toggles headphone cueing